owncloud/ios-app/enterprise/resign/README.md

 1. Rename your `.ipa` file to `unsigned.ipa`

-2. Put the `unsigned.ipa` on the folder `App/ad-hoc/` or `App/app-store/`
+2. Put the `unsigned.ipa` on the folder `App/`

-3. Put your mobile provisioning inside `Provisioning Files/ad-hoc/` or `Provisioning Files/app-store/`
+3. Put your mobile provisioning inside `Provisioning Files/`

 4. The mobile provisioning must be named: